-Peloton, one of the biggest brands in the luxury at-home fitness category, announced a brand new product this morning: the Peloton Guide.
+Peloton, one of the biggest brands in the luxury at-home fitness category, officially launched a brand new product this morning: the Peloton Guide.
 It’s an AI-enabled fitness tracker designed to make strength workouts at home more effective and accessible for all skill levels.

 Picture streaming a Peloton fitness class to your TV, but instead of winging the moves alongside the instructor, and hoping you’re getting them right, you’re coached via the technology and given a clear course towards getting stronger.

-In their press release announcing the product Peloton’s co-founder and Chief Product Officer, Tom Cortese, explained that “Peloton Guide demystifies strength training to create a more engaging experience that will help Members stay motivated.”
+In their press release announcing the product back in 2021 Peloton’s co-founder and Chief Product Officer, Tom Cortese, explained that “Peloton Guide demystifies strength training to create a more engaging experience that will help Members stay motivated.”

 “We combined our world-class Instructors and class content with the best machine learning technology to create a whole new way to train.
 This is just the beginning for Peloton strength.
 Guide will keep getting smarter so it can grow stronger alongside our Members.”

 Shop For The Peloton Guide

 You can purchase the Peloton Guide on its own, just the camera, and use your own weights as the machine doesn’t require Peloton weights to track your movement.

 The Peloton Guide is also available in two different bundles: The Peloton Guide Strength Starter pack and the Guide Power pack.
 The Guide Strength Starter comes with the Guide camera as well as a workout mat and three sets of Peloton dumbbells between 5-30 pounds.